 Using dehydrated skin products with ingredients that replenish the skin’s water content is key for treating thirsty skin.

 The best ingredient to beat dehydration is hyaluronic acid.
-It delivers a mega hit of moisture to the skin thanks to its ability to 1000 times its weight in hydration!
+It delivers a mega hit of moisture to the skin thanks to its ability to hold 1000 times its weight in hydration!

 A humectant ingredient, hyaluronic acid draws moisture from the air to the skin, plumping and rehydrating cells from the inside out.